Originally posted: May 25, 2017

 - Note: all income via all payment methods is tracked as business income to Lead Safe Mama, LLC.

 - Please plan on making your payment before sending in your samples.
-Once we receive your payment, you are added to the testing schedule, based on the date of your payment [we add your samples to the testing queue that we are working through, and in most cases, that works out to testing your samples upon arrival].
+Once we receive your payment, you are added to the testing schedule, based on the date of your payment [we add your samples to the testing queue that we are working through, and in some cases, that may work out to testing your samples upon arrival – but please do anticipate as much as a 6 to 8 week turn around for your test results].

-- COST: We have a sliding scale on cost for this opportunity.
+- COST: We have a sliding scale on cost for this opportunity for non-emergency / non-urgent testing of samples (6 to 8 week turn around for testing.)

 - Please contribute something in the range of $10 to $35 per sample.